 History concentrators in the 5th or 6th semester may apply for honors.
 To be admitted, students must have achieved two-thirds “quality grades” in History department courses.
 A “quality grade” is defined as a grade of “A” or a grade of “S” accompanied by a course performance report indicating a performance at the “A” standard.

 Students who wish to enroll in honors are recommended to takeHIST 1992, “History Honors Workshop for Prospective Students.”
 HIST 1992 can count as one of the 10 courses required for graduation in history.
 HIST 1992 students who prepare a prospectus that receives a grade of A- or above will be admitted to the honors program.
 Students in their 7th semester who have not taken HIST 1992 (including but not limited to those who are away from Brown during that semester) may apply to the program by submitting a prospectus no later than the first day of that semester.
 All honors students must complete one semester of HIST 1993 “History Honors Workshop for Thesis Writers, Part I” and one semester of HIST 1994 “History Workshop for Thesis Writers, Part II.”
 HIST 1993 and HIST 1994 do not count towards the 10 courses required for graduation in history; they are an additional two courses to the minimum of 10 required history courses.
 Students who contemplate enrolling in the honors program in History should consult the honors section of the department website.
-They are also encouraged to meet with the Director of Undergraduate Studies, who serves as the honors advisor.
+They are also encouraged to meet with the Director of the Honors Program (DHP), who serves as the honors advisor.